Cocoom/Cocoom.github.io/docs/advanced/security.md

 ## Internal access restriction

-Only authorized personnel (designated DevOps) has access to Cocoom infrastructure, preventing, at best, potential social engineering hacking.
+Only authorized personnel (designated DevOps) have access to Cocoom infrastructure, preventing potential social engineering hacking.

+These authorizations are revoked as soon as the collaborators don’t need these privileges anymore.

-Our security policy includes ongoing sensitivation of technical staff to data and system security (Devs, DevOps as well as Customer Support team).
+Our security policy includes ongoing awareness of technical staff to data and system security (Devs, DevOps as well as Customer Support team).

+We have complete separation between production and non-production environments.

-## Data traffic encryption
+## Data in transit

-All data transmissions between Cocoom, our users and our technical infrastructure are encrypted.
+All data transmissions performed between Cocoom DevOps, our users, third party apps and our technical infrastructure are fully encrypted.

 ![Secured data transmission](/img/infra/infra_data-security.png)

-Our servers inter-operate exclusively in a private network (VLAN) inside each cloud provider.
+Our servers inter-operate exclusively in a private network (VLAN).

-To make our apps communicate to each other accross our 2 cloud suppliers, we rely on HTTPS protocol & API Key dedicated to each App.
+To make our apps publicly communicate to each other, we rely on HTTPS protocol.

 ### Between Cocoom DevOps|Support teams and Cocoom infrastructure